Constitution and Bylaws of the

 d.
 Voters registered as having no political party affiliation (“independents”), or with “Green” or “Socialist” affiliation, may vote in a party-run Mountain Party primary election.

 g.
-The Constitution Committee shall serve as the Rules Committee for every state convention.
+The Bylaws-Constitution-Platform Committee shall serve as the Rules Committee for every state convention.
 Other Committees shall be established as deemed necessary by the State Executive Committee or by the voting delegates at the State Convention.

-Section 8.
+Section 7.
 Resolutions and policies approved by the Convention shall form the Bylaws of the Party.
 All policies enacted by the State Executive Committee shall be presented to the Party Convention for approval or disapproval.
 Policies established by the State Executive Committee need approval by the Convention prior to becoming Bylaws of the Party.

 ARTICLE VIII: FINANCES